 Whether it’s a New York data center or a colocation center located anywhere in the country, the steps taken to ensure disaster recovery and business continuity are the same.
-There will be slight variants depending on the risk levels, but for the most part colocation facilities are following OpEx data center strategies to support and maintain vital infrastructure.
+There will be slight variants depending on the risk levels, but for the most part, colocation facilities follow OpEx data center strategies to support and maintain vital infrastructure.

-Any business continuity plan needs to address basic but crucial components like data, communication, people, and technology.
-This means, in times of disasters, a data center enterprise needs to ensure that all the data (both physical and digital) are backed up.
-This data also needs to be easily accessible by staff during the downtime and communication protocols need to be established to make sure that every employee can be contacted.
+Any business continuity plan must address basic but crucial components like data, communication, people, and technology.
+This means, in times of disaster, a data center enterprise needs to ensure that all the data (both physical and digital) are backed up.
+This data also needs to be easily accessible by staff during downtime, and communication protocols must be established to ensure every employee can be contacted.

 OpEx Strategies for New York Data Centers

-So why is a typical New York data center choosing to go with OpEx strategies?
+So why does a typical New York data center use OpEx strategies?
 The answer to that question is quite simple.
 The popularity of OpEx data center strategies is driven by the following:

-- Number of managed devices (equipment and space increases expenses)
+• Number of managed devices (equipment and space increase expenses)

 To keep going during times of emergency, a data center in New York will most often have a plan in place to react to the situation.
 Colocation providers in the area will have a plan that essentially covers the following:

 Further, when coming up with these contingency plans, it’s a good idea to start thinking globally.
 It is much easier to keep going if the process can be easily replicated around the world.
-It is much easier to repeat a standard process with a colocation center that has international standards for their services and resources.
+Repeating a standard process with a colocation center with international services and resource standards is much easier.

 Other Elements to Consider

-Although it goes without saying, it is imperative to train data center staff and test them against possible real life situations.
-Developing simple training plans will lead to prepared staff that will be calm and perform the necessary functions effectively during the down time.
+Although it goes without saying, training data center staff and testing them against possible real-life situations is imperative.
+Developing simple training plans will lead to prepared staff that will be calm and perform the necessary functions effectively during the downtime.

 At the end of the day, there is only so much anyone can do to be prepared for a disaster.
 However, having a business continuity plan can help and might also ensure that your business remains successful after a disaster.